You've successfully subscribed to Thematic

 How many hours have you spent sitting in front of Excel spreadsheets trying to find new insights from customer feedback?

 You know that asking open-ended survey questions gives you more actionable insights than asking your customers for just a numerical Net Promoter Score (NPS).
-But when you ask open-ended, free-text questions, you end up with hundreds (or even thousands) of free-text responses.
+But when you ask open-ended, free-text questions, you end up with hundreds, thousands, or even more of free-text responses.

 How can you turn all of that text into quantifiable, applicable information about your customers’ needs and expectations?
 By coding qualitative data.